battlecode/battlecode21/README.md

 This will create a `zip` file.
 Unzip and open the `index.html` file in it to view the docs.
 In particular, looking at the documentation for `RobotController` will be helpful.

-## Notes for porting this to battlecode21
+## Notes for porting to a new repo

-When Battlecode 2021 comes around, it will probably useful to reuse a fair amount of this codebase.
+When the next edition of Battlecode comes around, it will probably useful to reuse a fair amount of this codebase.
 Maintaining git history is nice.
 Use `git-filter-repo` for this:

 ```
 pip3 install git-filter-repo
 ```

 Make sure you have a recent git version (run `git --version` and make sure it's compatible with git-filter-repo).

-The following steps were taken to port from `battlehack20` to this repo:
+As an example, the following steps were taken to port from `battlehack20` to this repo:

 First, create a fresh `battlecode21` repo on GitHub.
 Clone it.
 Then, starting in that repo: